-The full text of the assessment guidelines and units of competency is included in the national Screen and Media Training Package (CUF07) available at the NTIS website (www.ntis.gov.au).
+The full text of the assessment guidelines and units of competency is included in the national Screen and Media Training Package (CUF07) available at http://training.gov.au.

 In addition to the assessment guidelines, the Training Package contains an evidence guide for the assessment of each unit of competency within courses in the VET CEC.